-Q We are considering having exempt employees account for their time off in increments of one hour.
+Question: We are considering having exempt employees account for their time off in increments of one hour.
 Is there a specific law that requires exempt employees to take paid time off (PTO) in increments of either four hours (half a day) or eight hours (a full day)?

 A recent study by Upwork shows that nearly two-thirds of organizations in the United States rely on remote workers.
 However, most of these companies lack established policies for their remote workers.
 The study’s findings also revealed the importance of establishing a policy for remote workers in today’s workforce.